tadiusfrank2001/Managing_Complex_Cloud_Systems_CS181Y/README.md

 + This whole transaction flow takes about 10ms!
 + Some latency was added because we spinned our VM out of a US East (Ohio) location and not the US West (N. California) region!
 (We were in Claremont, CA for context)
++ At this stage, our Java App is directly facing the world on one server which could pose challenges on our systems reliability, availability, efficiency (Latency & Throughput).

 ### Week 5 to 10:

-Setup Site Monitoring via PagerDuty and New Relic and assign 24/7 monitoring schedules for team.
+In this milestone, we setup Site Monitoring via PagerDuty and New Relic and assign 24/7 monitoring schedules for team.
 Here, we apply some of the core concepts of cybernectics (Control and Regulation, Information and Communication, Adaptation and Learning) to design a responsive and efficient incident response system to monitor our website and study the systems comprised of nonliving and living components.

 <img src="https://github.com/tadiusfrank2001/Managing_Complex_Cloud_Systems_CS181Y/blob/main/Incident_Response_System.png" alt="Alt Text" width="500"/>